 Trail Sponsors agree to be responsible for the maintenance of a section of the FLT system.
-Trail sponsors may be individuals who have responsibility for a particular 5-10 mile stretch of trail, or hiking clubs, trails clubs, scout troops, or other organizations that have responsibility for much longer segments.
-Sponsor organizations may maintain their segment by assigning individual trail section adopters or they may organize frequent work parties to handle trail maintenance.
+Trail sponsors may be individuals who have responsibility for a particular 5-10 mile stretch of trail, or hiking clubs, trails clubs, scout troops, or other organizations that have responsibility for longer segments.
+Sponsoring organizations may maintain their segment by assigning individual trail section maintainers or they may organize frequent work parties to handle trail maintenance.

 Trail Sponsors also agree to keep a log of maintenance activities by trail segment, and to report total hours of trail work, driving time, and administrative work, by trail segment, to the Regional Trail Coordinator at the end of each calendar year.
 This information is a critical part of FLTC reporting to state and federal agencies.